 Genderfluid Pride Flag

-The Genderfluid Pride Flag has five horizontal stripes that represent gender fluidity and the genderfluid community.
+Next up, the Genderfluid Pride Flag has five horizontal stripes.
+These represent gender fluidity and the genderfluid community.
 Designed by JJ Poole, who describes the five shades as aesthetically pleasing, each colour is considered to represent a different aspect of gender:

 - Pink – Femininity